burlachenkok/exploring-python3/python3-note.md

 And it depends on how much you use the Python interpreter compared to situations where your code is in C or C++ Libraries, which Python uses.

 > By the way, the notion of low-level and high-level languages is pretty vague.
 For people operating in the level of scripting languages, the level at which you create algorithms in C or C++ is considered informally as low-level.
 And for compilers writers C and C++ are already high level.
-Therefore notion of high (or low) level highly depends on context.
+Therefore, the notion of high (or low) level highly depends on context.

 There are two file types for [Cython](https://cython.org/):
 * `*.pyx` - something similar to C/C++ source files.